derekngjk/Comms-Lab/logbook.md

 > Key takeaway: in FM, the modulated signal has theoretically an infinite bandwidth made up of one component at the carrier frequency fc, and an infinite number of sidebands at frequencies `fc +- n * fm`.
 However, for a fixed frequency deviation ratio beta, the amplitude of the bessel functions `J_n(beta)` decreases as n increases.
 As `n > beta + 1` the amplitude of the Bessel function becomes negligible.
 Thus the number of significant sidebands is `beta + 1`.
 Hence the bandwidth of FM signal is approximated using Carson's rule, where `B_fm = 2n * fm = 2(beta + 1) * fm = 2 * (delta_f + B)`.

+## Exercise 2: FM Demodulator

+FM Demodulation can be implemented using a differentiator, followed by an envelope detector.
+The output of the differentiator is an AM + FM modulated signal.
+Below is the mathematical theory of demodulation: